GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/foreach/index.md

     If an object group is used, then the "For Each" event will repeat for every instance of every object in the group.

+## How to add this event

+Right click (or long press) on an existing [event](/gdevelop5/events) and choose *"Add Other"* in the menu.
+Then, select the event you want to add.
+Alternatively, click on the *"Plus" icon* in the toolbar or on *"Add..."* at the bottom of the events sheet.

 ## When to use it

 Most of the time, a "For Each" event is not required because conditions and actions automatically run on all instances of an object.
 Using a "For Each" when it is not required will cause the computer to do extra work and may lower the performance of a game.